TalaoDAO/sandbox-doc/docs/source/introduction.rst

 * Altme Web3 Issuer : A trusted issuer of Web3 credentials

-Altme Wallet is an universal Wallet
+Altme Wallet is an universal wallet
 -----------------------------------

 The Altme wallet that we offer is a so-called "Universal" wallet.
 Altme is a user friendly SSI wallet with crypto features.